The Fish Health Unit (FHU) of the Marine Institute is the National Reference Laboratory (NRL) for finfish, mollusc and crustacean diseases in Ireland.

 The National Reference Laboratory is responsible for developing, validating and implementing appropriate methods for the testing of fish and shellfish diseases.
 This is often achieved through collaboration with the European or Community Reference laboratory in their area of expertise.

-The NRL is designated by the Competent Authority under Article 56 of Council Directive 2006/88/EC, on the basis that it has the technical expertise necessary to carry out analysis of samples in relation to diseases of fish and shellfish diseases.
+The NRL is designated by the Competent Authority under Article 17 of the EU Animal Health Regulation 2016/429, on the basis that it has the technical expertise necessary to carry out analysis of samples in relation to diseases of fish and shellfish diseases.

-The FHU as the designated NRL for Ireland carries out testing for the diseases specified in Council Directive 2006/88/EC which lays down the animal health requirements for aquaculture animals and products thereof.
+The FHU as the designated NRL for Ireland carries out testing for the diseases specified in EU Animal Health Regulation 2016/429 which lays down rules for the prevention and control of animal diseases which are transmissible to animals or humans.

 The Fish Health Unit (FHU) has a modern, well equipped laboratory which facilitates its national and international commitments in relation to the diagnosis and control of fish and shellfish diseases.
 There are five main sections within the unit: parasitology, histology, bacteriology, virology and molecular diagnostics.